-As a university, we currently hold an Athena SWAN Bronze Award.
+As a university, we currently hold an Athena SWAN Bronze Award in recognition of our advancements in gender equality, representation and progression.
 In addition the Faculty of Health and Life Sciences has been awarded a Silver status.

 The Athena Swan Charter recognises commitment to the advancement of gender equality: representation, progression and success for all.